kind-lab/reproschema-to-fhir/README.md

 Once executed, you should have 3 json files containing the questionnaire resource and their associated valuesets and codesystems in your current directory.

-**NOTE**: In order to keep all the code systems and valuesets in their respective files, all the json are appended into a list.
-If you wish to add them into a FHIR store, you must create an individual json file for each element in the list.

 ## Installation